Healing recipes/ Juices & Smoothies

 1

-Cut wheatgrass as close to the root as possible, rinse thoroughly and discard any yellow leaf.
+Cut the wheatgrass as close to the root as possible.
+Rinse thoroughly and discard any yellow leaves.

 2

-Put small portions of wheatgrass (around one handful) through the juicer.
-The juicer might get jammed with wheatgrass pulp, so remove the pulp manually at regular intervals and then continue till you get all the juice out of the wheatgrass.
+Place a small handful of wheatgrass into the juicer.
+If the juicer becomes jammed with pulp, remove the pulp manually and continue until all the juice is extracted.

 3